-Use the data log to display measurements about the Rack PDU, the power input to the Rack PDU, and the ambient temperature of the Rack PDU.
+Use the data log to display measurements about the device and the power input to the device.

 The steps to display and resize the data log are the same as for the event log, except that you use menu options under Data instead of Events.